Designing Misinformation Interventions for X

 "I would appreciate being notified if something I read is factually incorrect or has other errors because oftentimes I bring this up in discussion and it would be embarrassing to be wrong."

 The primary concern was notification overload: if the trigger was simply viewing a post, users feared being flooded.
-A secondary finding was that users had wildly varied mental models of how Community Notes actually works — users who understood it were more confident in its corrections; those who didn't were skeptical about contributor bias.
+A secondary finding was that participants had varied mental models of how Community Notes actually works.
+Users who understood the system were more confident in its corrections; those who didn't were skeptical about contributor bias.
+In actuality, Community Notes has safeguards to protect against coordinated manipulation and reflect agreements from diverse perspectives, but these aren't communicated well to users.

-Iterations: We changed the notification threshold from "viewed" to "interacted with" (liked, retweeted, or commented on), significantly narrowing the trigger.
-For note updates, we set a higher standard — only evolving guidance from verifiable, authoritative sources would trigger an update, not evolving rumors.
-We also added a direct link to X's Community Notes overview, reducing the friction for users who want to understand the system before trusting it.
+Iterations: Changed the notification threshold from "viewed" to "interacted with" (liked, retweeted, or commented on), significantly narrowing the trigger.
+For note updates, set a higher standard: only evolving guidance from verifiable, authoritative sources would trigger an update, not evolving rumors.
+Added a direct link to X's Community Notes overview to reduce friction for users who want to understand the system before trusting it.

 Quarantine Feature